rndmized/DataRep-Querying/README.md

 The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).

 ### Project Overview
-I have created a Single-Page Web Application (SPA) that lets users create character sheet or Dungeons and Dragons (the pen and paper game).Initially, I intended to create a full-blown game, but the scope of the project proved to be way to ambitious so I decided to do something more achievable and that I can ue.
+I have created a Single-Page Web Application (SPA) that lets users create character sheet for Dungeons and Dragons (the pen and paper game).Initially, I intended to create a full-blown game, but the scope of the project proved to be way to ambitious so I decided to do something more achievable and that I can use.

 The project was guided by the following excerpt from the project instructions:
 >You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
 You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.